 When to Visit

 The most popular times to visit Kyoto are for sakura (cherry blossom) season in early April and fall colors season in mid to late November.
-Kyoto is absolutely stunning during these peak seasons, but the crowds make it almost unbearable.
-Parking lots become veritable seas of tour buses, train stations are overflowing with people, and the most popular temples become loud and chaotic.
-Everything we write about tranquility, peacefulness, and contemplativeness is untrue during those times of the year.
+Kyoto is absolutely stunning during these peak seasons, but the crowds are chaotic.

-In terms of crowds, neither summer nor winter are particularly busy, save for holidays and various festivals (Gion Matsuri, in particular) that draw large numbers of domestic tourists.
+Outside of the peak seasons, neither summer nor winter are particularly busy, save for holidays and various festivals (Gion Matsuri, in particular) that draw large numbers of domestic tourists.
 However, we generally avoid both of these seasons unless you have a specific reason to go during them for one simple reason: weather.

 The other incredibly important variable to consider is weather.
 Kyoto has four very distinct seasons.
-During winter months (December through early March) it can be frigid–cold enough to snow.
+During winter months, it can be cold enough to snow.
 While a fresh blanket of snow makes for beautiful scenery, you’re more likely to just have freezing weather, and that’s not exactly the most comfortable for touring.
-By late March, the weather is once again temperate, and it stays pleasant through late May.
+By spring, the weather is once again temperate, and it stays pleasant through late May.

-At the other end of the spectrum, there’s late-June through August, which is just as bad from a weather perspective both in terms of both precipitation and (more importantly) debilitating humidity.
+At the other end of the spectrum, there’s summer, which is just as bad from a weather perspective both in terms of both precipitation and debilitating humidity.
 Crowds are only moderate in summer, but not low enough to justify braving the weather in our opinion.
-Temperatures then start to cool again in the fall leading to colder weather again in the winter, with the whole cycle repeating itself.

 The upside to summer is the festivals, most notably the aforementioned Gion Matsuri, which occurs throughout the month of July, and is the most famous festival in Japan.
 This celebration of Yasaka Shrine culminates with a grand procession of floats (Yamaboko Junko) on July 17, followed by a smaller second parade on July 24.